tyshonbrown/trackify/README.md

 ## Future Improvements

-- Add recurring expenses
-- Add CSV export for expenses
+- Improve the mobile dashboard experience with small layout adjustments
-- Add more advanced filtering for analytics
+- Add savings features for tracking savings goals and progress
 - Add email reminders for budget limits
-- Improve mobile dashboard layouts
+- Expand analytics with more spending trends and insights

 ## Installation